mardiros/tursu/docs/source/introduction.md

     assert app.connected_user == username
 ```

+Every `Feature` keyword will be transformed to a python module.

+Every `Scenario keyword` keyword will be transformed to a python function.

-The steps keyword, `Given`, `When` and `Then` will match
+The steps keywords, `Given`, `When` and `Then` will match the decoverator above
-those methods and a test will be automatically generated
+from those function.

-using Python AST.
+Everything whill be generated automatically using Python AST.

+The generated file will look like this:

 ```python
 def test_3_I_properly_logged_in(